asteriskzie/os232/links.md

 <hr>

 ### WEEK 4
 * [What is virtual memory? - Gray explains] (https://www.youtube.com/watch?v=2quKyPnUShQ) --- Clear and concise explaination about virtual memory.

+### WEEK 5
+* [Week 05 Assignment](https://osp4diss.vlsm.org/W05-01.html) --- The link to this week's assignment.
+EXTREMELY helpful.
+Don't forget to finish your assignment and git push.
+Git.
+Push.
+* [ChatGPT] (https://chat.openai.com/share/4373dad9-71f4-48ad-87c9-4168f6c1b9fb) --- It helps me debugging my C code for doing the assignment.
+I tried GSGS but at the end it's chatGPT who helps <3
+* [Bubble Sort - Data Structure and Algorithm Tutorials] (https://www.geeksforgeeks.org/bubble-sort/) --- Do you think you know how to sort?
+No, you don't.
+Just look at the implementation and get the C memory sorting stuff done.
+* [Diffchecker] (https://www.diffchecker.com/text-compare/) --- I use this site to check whether my C program output is the same as the expected output.